GillySpace27/sunback/README.md

 Basic Usage:
 pip install sunback
+python3
 import sunback as sb
-sb.run()
+sb.run(delay=30, resolution=2048)

 This only works on windows at this time but I would love to expand it as soon as I am able.
+Check contribute.md to see how you can help out!

 ### Copyright